By David Joel Miller.

 Some people become frustrated along the way and toss that plant against the wall.
-Some forget to feed the fish for a while and the goldfish dies or they over feed, pollute the water. and the fish dies from that.
+Some people forget to feed the fish for a while and the goldfish dies, or they overfeed the fish, pollute the water. and the fish dies from that.
 This gives you an opportunity to practice your recovery skills.
 I would rather you toss a plant at the wall then a child.

 This discussion assumes that you are not currently in a romantic relationship and many recovering people are either not in one or not in a healthy relationship.
 If you are in a relationship or are coming home from the hospital or rehab to some children you already have you can modify this as needed.

 The emphasis here is on your learning skills to have healthy relationships rather than thinking that if you just fell in love with someone else then your life and your problems will be fixed.

 Want to sign up for my mailing list?